DerekRies/arkpy/docs/userguide.md

 ## Using the Entities Module

 Because the engrams property on the character is an ArrayProperty[ObjectProperty] there's a lot of text that goes in to adding just a single engram.
 Especially important is the Entity Path for the engram.
-An easier way to do this is to use the `Enum`s in the [entities module](entities.md).
+An easier way to do this is to use the `Enum`s in the [**entities module**](entities.md).

-Let's redo the previous example and add the campfire engram to the character's learned engrams.
+Let's redo the previous example and add the campfire engram to the character's learned engrams using the [**Structure Entities Enum**](entities.md#structure-class).

 ```python
 from arkpy import arktypes, entities